Oakley, Buckinghamshire: 11th to 13th centuries

 Before the Norman Conquest two hides of land in Oakley belonged to Alwid (or Ælfgeth) the maid, and another half a hide of land granted her by Godric the sheriff on condition that she taught his daughter embroidery.
 Alwid is supposed to have been the same lady who held lands in Wiltshire under the name of Leuide, embroiderer to the King and Queen.

-Oakley, like many English settlements, has its first written mention in the Domesday Book in 1086.
+Oakley, like a number of English settlements, has its first written mention in the Domesday Book in 1086.
 It was a settlement in the Hundred of Ixhill.
 Robert Doyley, son of Walter, held Achelei (as Oakley was called).
 The exact area is not known, since borders with other local villages were not specified.
 The village was valued at £6, and its land consisted of 5¾ hides; with Oakley's clay soil the total cultivated land would have been around 550 acre.
 Seven ploughs, three by the Lord of the Manor and four by nine villagers (consisting of seven smallholdings) tilled the land.
 There were three slaves in the village and there was enough woodland for 200 pigs.
 Other local places mentioned in the Domesday Book were Brill, Addingrove and Nashway.

 The earliest parts, the nave and some pillars, of the present church date from around 1100.
 In 1142 Empress Matilda granted Oakley parish church, with its chapels of Brill, Boarstall and Addingrove to the monks of St Frideswide's Priory, in Oxford.
 St Frideswide's Monastery much later became Christ Church, Oxford.
 In 1208 William Basset was confirmed by King John, the knight's fee of Oakley (i.e. the Manor of Oakley), which his grandfather Osmund had held by charter of Brian FitzCount.
 In 1222 Ralphe de Norwich became first Rector of Oakley, appointed by the Henry III who had recovered the right of advowson by judgement of his Court at Westminster.
 Ralphe later founded the priory at Chetwode in 1226.
 A transaction in 1224 mentions selions (cultivated strips of land) in Oakley, suggesting an open field system, i.e. no fences or hedges.
 The Oakley area would have been a populated landscape of mixed farming and woodland, with roadways, drovers' roads, flocks of sheep, herds of cattle and pigs, small areas of meadow, and open fields of barley and oats (and possibly some wheat).